Avikalp7/TicTacToe-Reinforcement-Learning/README.md

-# TicTacToe_Reinforcement-Learning
+# TicTacToe Reinforcement Learning
-A Q-Learning based Tic-Tac-Toe game that learns by gaining experience from playing with the user.
+A learning program that plays with the users and depends on their inputs to learn optimal strategy in the classic game of tic-tac-toe.

 ### Running the Script
 - Ensure you have python(>2) on your system